graysky2/profile-cleaner/README.md

     sudo add-apt-repository ppa:graysky/utils
     sudo apt-get update
     sudo apt-get install profile-cleaner

-##Gentoo Users
-To add the overlay to your Gentoo system:

-    layman -a laurentb
-    emerge profile-cleaner

 ###Other Distros
 If you are interested in packaging psd for your favorite distro, please contact me.